GCuser99/ffmpeg-vba/README.md

     'specify a constant rate factor for encoding the final result using EncodeSet class eparms.Crf = 25

-    'Make 3 second fade from/to black at beginning/end of video media.Fade "texts.mp4", "fade.mp4", 3, 3, , eparms
+    'make 3 second fade from/to black at beginning/end of video media.Fade "texts.mp4", "fade.mp4", 3, 3, , eparms

     'print resulting file size to Intermediate Window